kalinchih/aws-kinesis-study/README.md

 - You should set the `initialPositionInStream` to `TRIM_HORIZON` in `KinesisConsumerConfig` for consumer startup, shutdown and throttling.
 The
 `TRIM_HORIZON` is for the KCL 1st-time consume stream.
 Then, KCL based on the latest consumed `sequence number` from the DynamoDB table to consume stream records.
-- Your concrete KinesisConsumerHandler must have the ability to handle duplicate records.
+- Your concrete KinesisConsumerHelper must have the ability to handle duplicate records.
 - Create another IAM for this application

 ---